StoneT2000/BattleHack20/README.md

 # BattleHack 2020 Bot - ILikeBracketsOverTabs

-This is the code for my battlehack 2020 bot hosted by [Battlecode](https://battlecode.org)
+This is the code for my battlehack 2020 bot hosted by [Battlecode](https://battlecode.org), it got 2nd

 Clearly, you can tell I don't like tabbing in python.